orbant12/Clippify/README.md

 2. **You will need:**
 - Create a Clippify Account

----

-## Contact Information

-[Provide your contact information or ways in which interested parties can reach out to you for further inquiries or collaboration.]

----

-Thank you for exploring [Your Project Name]!
-I hope this README provides a comprehensive understanding of the project and my capabilities as a tech professional.
-If you have any questions or need further clarification, feel free to reach out.
+questions or need further clarification, feel free to reach out.

 [Your Name]
 [Your Email]